Barbara B. Kennelly

-Barbara Bailey Kennelly (born Barbara Ann Bailey; born July 10, 1936) is an American politician.
-She is the former Democratic member of the United States House of Representatives from Connecticut.
+Barbara Bailey Kennelly (born Barbara Ann Bailey; July 10, 1936) is an American politician.
+She is a former Democratic member of the United States House of Representatives from Connecticut.

 Family and Education

 Kennelly was born Barbara Ann Bailey in Hartford, Connecticut on July 10, 1936.
 Her father was long-time Democratic Party leader John M. Bailey.

 Kennelly studied at St. Joseph Cathedral School and graduated from Mount St. Joseph Academy in West Hartford in 1954.
 She earned a B.A. from Trinity College in Washington, D.C. (now Trinity Washington University) in 1958 and a certificate from the Harvard-Radcliffe Program in Business Administration in 1959.
 In 1971, she earned a master's degree from Trinity College in Connecticut.

 Kennelly was married to the late James J. Kennelly, an attorney who served as Speaker of the Connecticut House of Representatives from 1975 to 1979.
 She has three daughters, one son, and twelve grandchildren.